rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 -   `"none"`

-The audioProfile API **MUST** be a Firebolt `property:readonly` API, and have a corresponding `onAudioProfileChanged` notification.
+The audioProfile API **MUST** be a Firebolt `property:readonly` API, and have a corresponding `onAudioProfilesChanged` notification.

-The `Device` module **MUST** have an `supportsImmersiveAudio` API that returns true if the value of `audioProfile` is currently any of the values excluding `none`.
+The `Device` module **MUST** have an `supportsImmersiveAudio` API that returns true if the value of `audioProfiles` contains any of the values beyond `none`.

-The `supportsImmersiveAudio` API **MUST** be a Firebolt `property:readonly` API, and have a corresponding `onSupportsImmersiveAudio` notification.
+The `supportsImmersiveAudio` API **MUST** be a Firebolt `property:readonly` API, and have a corresponding `onSupportsImmersiveAudioChanged` notification.

-Use of the `audioProfile` and `isImmersiveAudio` APIs requires access to the `use` role of the `xrn:firebolt:capability:device:info` capability.
+Use of the `audioProfiles` and `supportsImmersiveAudio` APIs require access to the `use` role of the `xrn:firebolt:capability:device:info` capability.

 ### 4.4.
 Audio Codec

-The `Device` module **MUST** have an `audioCodec` API that returns the audio codecs, e.g., ac3, ac4, ogg, etc., currently supported by the device.
+The `Device` module **MUST** have an `audioCodecs` API that returns the audio codecs, e.g., ac3, ac4, ogg, etc., currently supported by the device.
 This API **MUST** return an Array with one or more of the following values: